sachaker/sachaker.github.io/thoughts.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="{{site.imgurl}}/blogContent/googleTrends.png" height="250%" width="250%"/>

 ###### Okay, these might not be the most convincing data, but it's a start...
-Clearly the public appreciates the importance of gut health and bacterial diversity, but why don't people attend to the microbiome as an extension of that?
+Clearly the public appreciates the importance of health and bacterial diversity, but why don't people attend to the microbiome as an extension of that?

 This space is going to make a select few *a lot* of money.
 The factors for success are all there: a paucity of competition, an almost infinite abundance of data, simple means of data collection, and a demonstrated role in domains relevant to health and disease...
 These are fertile grounds for discovery and the intrepid pioneers that get in early will no doubt be rewarded.